 Omaveloxolone update

 Like many of you, we have been closely following the developments in the approval of Omaveloxolone in Friedreich’s ataxia (FA).
-We are very excited to see that the FDA has approved Omaveloxolone (brand name in the US is SKYCLARYS ®) for the treatment of adults with FA in the US on 28th February 2023.
+We were very excited to see that the FDA has approved Omaveloxolone (brand name in the US is SKYCLARYS ®) for the treatment of adults with FA in the US on 28th February 2023 and then in the EU on 12th February 2024.

 Whilst this is an amazing step forward, we are obviously keen for people with FA to potentially get access to the drug in the UK too.

-Ataxia UK will make every effort to encourage and support Biogen in seeking UK regulatory approval, as we did with Reata Pharmaceuticals.
+Ataxia UK will make every effort to encourage and support Biogen in seeking UK regulatory approval.
 In addition, we are discussing other ways to cooperate to gather useful information from people with FA in the UK.
 This information is needed to help people get access to the drug if it is approved.

 We will ensure the FA community in the UK is kept up to date with the latest developments as soon as possible while remaining confidential when needed.
 The interests of families affected by FA, and all other types of ataxia, in the UK, are and will continue to be at the forefront of all our efforts.